AMSANJEEV28/Python_HackerRank/README.md

 Throughout my practice, I have developed and improved the following skills:

-- **Problem Solving (Basic)**: I have tackled basic problem-solving challenges on HackerRank, focusing on understanding the problems and coming up with efficient solutions.
+- **Problem-Solving (Basic)**: I have tackled basic problem-solving challenges on HackerRank, focusing on understanding the problems and coming up with efficient solutions.
 - **Python (Basic)**: My Python programming skills have been honed through various exercises, helping me become more proficient in writing clean and concise Python code.
-- **Problem Solving (Advanced)**: I have taken on more advanced problem-solving challenges, requiring deeper analysis and creative problem-solving techniques.
+- **Problem-Solving (Advanced)**: I have taken on more advanced problem-solving challenges, requiring deeper analysis and creative problem-solving techniques.
 - **Python (Intermediate)**: Through the intermediate-level problems, I have improved my understanding of Python's more complex features and libraries.

 ## Problem Categories